genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 ### Testing the back end

 There are multiple ways you can test the back end of your application.
-It's important to note that most resources, such as Event Handlers and Data Servers, are exposed as HTTP endpoints automatically by the Genesis platform - without any additional code.
+It's important to note that most resources, such as Event Handlers and Data Servers, are automatically exposed as HTTP endpoints by the Genesis platform - without any additional code.
 This enables you to test those resources from HTTP clients, such as Postman.
 Alternatively, you can use Genesis Console, which gives you a simple way of testing components from a nice web UI.

 #### Genesis Console
 1. In your browser, go to http://genesislcap.com/console/console-next2/.
 2. Enter the IP address of your server, in this case localhost.
 3. Log in with your user name and password as [defined previously](/getting-started/go-to-the-next-level/see-it-work/#adding-a-user-to-login).
 This starts Genesis Console, and you will see a list of tabs along the top of the screen.
 4. Click on the **RESOURCES** tab.
-5. Filter the **Resource type** to show only event handlers.
+5. Filter the **Resource type** to show only Event Handlers.

 As well as the Event Handlers that you have defined yourself, you will also see other Event Handlers that have been generated automatically by the platform: anything that is a **GENESIS_CLUSTER** service, for example.